 Scuba diving doesn’t have the reputation of being a cheap hobby, so it could come as a disadvantage when travelling alone.
 However, I have been surprised more than once.
 I found scuba diving destinations with soft diving rates in many places around the world, locally and on tropical islands.
 Even if it sounds counterintuitive, it is possible to combine budget travel and scuba diving by going to the 10 cheapest diving destinations I listed below.
-If the cost of your scuba diving holiday is something holding you back to travel the world on your own and ticking off the best dive sites from your bucket list, check these places first.
+If the cost of your scuba diving holiday is something holding you back from travelling the world on your own and ticking off the best dive sites from your bucket list, check these places first.

 1 – Thailand

-I realised later Thailand is not the only place with low prices on scuba diving, but it is indeed an excellent place for beginners thanks to its easy conditions with almost no current and warm waters.
+I realised later that Thailand is not the only place with low prices on scuba diving, but it is indeed an excellent place for beginners, thanks to its easy conditions with almost no current and warm waters.
+While Koh Tao doesn’t offer super colourful coral reefs, the Similan Islands National Park is a fabulous diving destination with stunning reefs and exciting pelagic encounters.
+Koh Lanta is another popular destination for backpackers who love scuba diving.
+The island is located in southern Thailand, and it has become my new favourite place in the country.

 Prices in Koh Tao